A common misperception my patients struggle with is thinking they have to strive for perfection in order to be successful managing weight.

 Focusing on progress, not perfection, by bringing moderation and balance into your healthy weight-loss program, is the key to achieving long term weight management success!

-If you’re curious if perfectionistic tendencies or other lifestyle habit or mindset factors have been derailing your weight management success, I developed a short, scientifically-validated Six Factor Quiz that you can take online and get your personalized results.
+If you’re curious if perfectionistic tendencies or other lifestyle or mindset factors have been derailing your weight management success, I developed a short, scientifically-validated Six Factor Quiz that you can take and get your personalized results.

 To learn more about how perfectionism can derail weight management success, read my Psychology Today guest blog here.